All NAF, National Academy Foundation, Academies have an open enrollment policy.

 Academy Landing Page: TBA we are going to put together a twitter page, and probably a facebook page.

 Academy Coursework Descriptions: Principles of Hospitality – the foundation of the 4 sectors of hospitality-food and beverage, lodging, entertainment, and transportation.
-Hotel Marketing, Event Planning, Professional Ethics, and Delivering Great Customer Service.
+Hotel Management, Event Planning, and Delivering Great Customer Service.

-Academy Awards/Affiliations/Community Service outreach projects: Distinquished Academy as of 2018, we offer DECA which is a marketing and leadership extra curricular club.
+Academy Awards/Affiliations/Community Service outreach projects: Distinguished Academy as of 2018, we offer DECA which is a marketing and leadership extra curricular club.

 Dual Credit Course Offerings: none at this time